In latest White House exit, Trump to lose counsel McGahn

 In July, McGahn was chosen to reprise that role, overseeing Trump’s selection of Kavanaugh of the U.S. Court of Appeals in Washington to replace retiring Supreme Court Justice Anthony Kennedy.

-Additional reporting by Makini Brice, Anthony Lin and Lisa Lambert; Writing by Roberta Rampton; Editing by Tim Ahmann and Bill Trott
+Reporting by Jeff Mason and Steve Holland; Additional reporting by Susan Cornwell, Makini Brice, Brendan Pierson, Anthony Lin and Lisa Lambert; Writing by Roberta Rampton; Editing by Tim Ahmann and Bill Trott